bitprj/curriculum/README.md

 Bullet points indicate steps to be completed, when all the bullet points are done in order, then the corresponding status for that stage should be marked in Airtable.

+### Stage 0: Issues
+* Reviewers
+  * Come up with issues
+  * Different Types:
+    * Context (explanations of underlying concepts)
+    * Content (code and explanations of code)
+    * Styling (separating cards into steps, typos, flow, only local images)
+    * Visuals (custom visuals)
+    * Create (need to create a new card)

 ### Stage 1: Before 1st Review

-* Reviewers (complete before developer starts merge request)
-  * Start GitLab merge requests pertaining to each activity/lab
 * Developers
-  * Assigned a specific folder to work in
+  * Assigned a specific activity/lab to work in
+    * Each activity/lab is in an assigned folder
+  * Create a branch named firstname_activityorlabname
+    * ex.
+Kevin_AnalyzingTweetsActivity
+  * Find issues to work on for your assigned activity/lab
   * Develop curriculum by DevRel Stage 1 Requirements
   * Devs upload folder of .md files to the folder assigned
   * Start **merge request** and assign to reviewer
+  * **Reference the Issue you are working on in your MERGE REQUEST!**
   * Mark "Pre-Review" stage in GitLab "label"

 > Note that Stages 2-4 are completed **in the same merge request!**